CurtisHai/Automation/README.md

   `standard_photos/`, `360_videos/`, or `standard_videos/`.
 - **Conversion markers** for 360 photo formats such as `.insp` so that other tools can process them later.
  - **GoPro conversion** runs GPU-accelerated scripts with a fallback to CPU when handling `.360` files.
+The helper scripts live under `submodules/ffmpeg-gopro/video_scripts/`.
 - **Batch conversion first** then optional QA review with one-second previews allows accepting zone-based names or flagging files for manual edits.